akalnay/Determination/ReadMe.md

 }

 [Test]
+[Category("2 - Demo - CurrentDateTimeProvider - IsItTeaTime() Tests")]
 // Happy-path test for a method that determines if the current date-time falls within a range.
-// Only one date-time value is provided to the ICurrentDateTimeProvider parameter in the
+// Only one date-time value is provided to the ICurrentDateTimeProvider parameter in the IsItTeaTime1() method. public static void WhenTheIsItTeaTimeMethodIsInvoked_ThenTheResultIsTheExpectedValue() {
-// IsItTeaTime1() method.
-The IsItTeaTime1() method stores the current date-time value being
-// provided into a local variable and then uses the stored value for its calculation. public void WhenTheIsItTeaTimeMethodIsInvoked_ThenTheResultIsTheExpectedValue() {
-    Assert.IsTrue(IsItTeaTime1(CurrentDateTimeProviderStub.Create(new DateTime(2020, 10, 1, 18, 0, 0)),
-                                new DateTime(2020, 10, 1, 16, 0, 0),
+    DateTime startDateTime = new DateTime(2020, 10, 1, 16, 0, 0);
-                                new DateTime(2020, 10, 1, 18, 0, 0)));
+    DateTime endDateTime   = new DateTime(2020, 10, 1, 18, 0, 0);
+    Assert.IsTrue(IsItTeaTime1(CurrentDateTimeProviderStub.Create(endDateTime), startDateTime, endDateTime));
 }

 [Test]
+[Category("2 - Demo - CurrentDateTimeProvider - IsItTeaTime() Tests")]
-// Unhappy-path test for a method that determines if the current date-time falls within a
+// Unhappy-path test for a method that determines if the current date-time falls within a range.
-// range.
-Only one date-time value is provided to the ICurrentDateTimeProvider parameter in
+// Only one date-time value is provided to the ICurrentDateTimeProvider parameter in the IsItTeaTime2() method.
-// the IsItTeaTime2() method.
-The IsItTeaTime2() method accesses the current date-time being
+// The IsItTeaTime2() method accesses the current date-time being provided more than once therefore
-// provided more than once therefore throwing an InvalidOperationException. public void WhenTheIsItTeaTimeMethodRetrievesTheCurrentDateTimeValueMoreThanOnce_ThenAnInvalidOperationExceptionIsThrown() {
+// throwing an InvalidOperationException. public static void WhenTheIsItTeaTimeMethodRetrievesTheCurrentDateTimeValueMoreThanOnce_ThenAnInvalidOperationExceptionIsThrown()
-    Assert.Throws<InvalidOperationException>(() => IsItTeaTime2(CurrentDateTimeProviderStub.Create(new DateTime(2020, 10, 1, 18, 0, 0)),
+{
-                                new DateTime(2020, 10, 1, 16, 0, 0),
+    DateTime startDateTime = new DateTime(2020, 10, 1, 16, 0, 0);
-                                new DateTime(2020, 10, 1, 18, 0, 0)));
+    DateTime endDateTime   = new DateTime(2020, 10, 1, 18, 0, 0);
+    Assert.Throws<InvalidOperationException>(() => IsItTeaTime2(CurrentDateTimeProviderStub.Create(endDateTime), startDateTime, endDateTime));
 }

 [Test]
+[Category("2 - Demo - CurrentDateTimeProvider - IsItTeaTime() Tests")]
-// Another unhappy-path test for a method that determines if the current date-time falls
+// Another unhappy-path test for a method that determines if the current date-time falls within a range.
-// within a range.
-Two date-time values are provided to the ICurrentDateTimeProvider
-// parameter in the IsItTeaTime2() method.
-While the first date-time provided to the
+// Two date-time values are provided to the ICurrentDateTimeProvider parameter in the IsItTeaTime2() method.
-// ICurrentDateTimeProvider parameter falls within the required range, the second value
+// While the first date-time provided to the ICurrentDateTimeProvider parameter falls within the required range,
-// provided does not.
-This causes the calculation to provide an erroneus result. public void WhenTheIsItTeaTimeMethodRetrievesTheCurrentDateTimeValueMoreThanOnce_ThenAnInvalidOperationExceptionIsThrown2() {
+// the second value provided does not.
+This causes the calculation to provide an erroneus result. public static void WhenTheIsItTeaTimeMethodRetrievesTheCurrentDateTimeValueMoreThanOnce_ThenAnInvalidOperationExceptionIsThrown2()
+{
-    DateTime dateTime1 = new DateTime(2020, 10, 1, 18, 0, 0);
+    DateTime startDateTime = new DateTime(2020, 10, 1, 16, 0, 0);
-    DateTime dateTime2 = dateTime1.AddTicks(1);
-    Assert.IsFalse(IsItTeaTime2(CurrentDateTimeProviderStub.Create(dateTime1, dateTime2),
-                                new DateTime(2020, 10, 1, 16, 0, 0),
-                                new DateTime(2020, 10, 1, 18, 0, 0)));
+    DateTime endDateTime   = new DateTime(2020, 10, 1, 18, 0, 0);
+    Assert.IsFalse(IsItTeaTime2(CurrentDateTimeProviderStub.Create(startDateTime, endDateTime.AddTicks(1)), startDateTime, endDateTime));
 }
 ```
 [&uarr;](#dates-and-times)